UAF-RCS/uaf-rcs-hpc-docs/using-batch/batch-scripts.md

 Batch scripts are plain-text files that specify a job to be run.
 They consist of batch scheduler \(Slurm\) directives which specify the resources requested for the job, followed by a script used to successfully run a program.
 These are typically bash or csh scripts and can make use of any features available to those shells.

+## Slurm Job Scheduler Configuration

 The first part of a batch script are the _#SBATCH Directives_ which are used to pass parameters to the Slurm Job Scheduler to set options for the job, such as time limit, partition, and number of nodes and cores. _sbatch_ will process #SBATCH directives

+To successfully submit a job to the queue using the Slurm Job Scheduler, the following parameters must be specified within your batch script:
+- **--ntasks**: This parameter defines the total number of tasks that your job will execute.
+It is mandatory for job submission.

+- **--nodes** or **--tasks-per-node**: At least one of these parameters must be specified:
+  - **--nodes**: indicates the number of nodes on which the job should run.
+  - **--tasks-per-node**: specifies how many tasks should run on each node.

 Here is a simple example of a batch script that will be accepted by Slurm on Chinook: